ARMSFA1/Devops-2020/ReadMe.md

 > Investigate Docker Containers within Azure.
 >
 > Research into how a password policy could best be implemented.

+TRY AND FIGURE OUT WHAT YOU GOT UP TO ON THURSDAY
+IT WAS PROBABLY SCRIPTING JUST WRITE ABOUT SCRIPTING

 #### Week Eleven